-Australian consumers are less familiar with pre-packs positioned at the premium end of the consumer market.
-Pre-packs targeting the traditional middle ground compete for existing sales volumes – and are also vulnerable to consumers’ social and environmental concerns.
+The Australian consumer is less familiar with pre-packs positioned at the premium end of the market.
+Pre-packaged fruit targeting the traditional middle ground compete for existing sales volumes.
+They’re also vulnerable to consumers’ social and environmental concerns.

-“Pre-packing is an added cost that ultimately needs to be recovered from the consumer, and is justified by adding value, such as improved convenience or premiumisation,” says fresh produce specialist Tristan Kitchener.
-“Australian consumers are generally more price-sensitive and have long been comfortable purchasing quality loose fruit.”
+“Pre-packing is an added cost that ultimately needs to be recovered from the consumer,” says fresh produce specialist Tristan Kitchener.
+“It’s justified by adding value, such as improved convenience or premiumisation “Australian consumers are generally more price-sensitive and have long been comfortable purchasing quality loose fruit.”

 Sustainability vs. convenience

 Research continues to show that Australian consumers are increasingly sensitive to unnecessary and excessive packaging and food waste.
-However, retail data reports consumers steadily increasing their purchasing of pre-packed fruit for the past three to four years.
-It wouldn’t be the first time that consumers’ stated intentions didn’t match their purchasing practices – but according to Chester it’s not that simple.
+However, retail data reports consumers steadily increasing their purchasing of pre-packaged fruit for the past three to four years.
+It wouldn’t be the first time that consumers’ stated intentions didn’t match their purchasing practices.
+However, according to Chester, it’s not that simple.

 Lessons for industry

-Loose apples and pears represent at least 80 percent of Australian apple and pear sales, however in the UK and Europe it’s the reverse, with pre-packed fruit making up at least 80 percent of retail sales and seen by consumers as a premium to the loose product.
+Loose apples and pears represent at least 80 percent of Australian apple and pear sales.
+However, in the UK and Europe it’s the reverse.
+Packaged fruit here makes up at least 80 percent of retail sales; consumers see it as a premium to the loose product.

-It’s these overseas markets that are also leading the way with initiatives targeting single-use plastics, which includes many of the existing, cheaper packaging options in use in Australia.
+It’s these overseas markets that are also leading the way with initiatives targeting single-use plastics.
+This includes many of the existing, cheaper packaging options in use in Australia.
 However, the major Australian retailers are now taking a similar direction.